ofloveandhate/bertini_real/python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bertini_Real's Python Visualization documentation!
+Welcome to Bertini_real's Python visualization documentation!
 **************************************************************

 This is the documentation for `Bertini_Real <https://github.com/ofloveandhate/bertini_real>`_ python implementation for surface visualization.
 Follow the tutorials below to learn how to plot surfaces in Glumpy 🌈 & export 3D stereolithography (STL) for 3d printing 🧱 !